Access to Hilda Glacier is a short distance north of Parker Ridge on the Icefields Parkway in Banff National Park, Alberta, Canada.

 The small parking area for Hilda Ridge and the Hilda Creek Hostel is on the east side of the Icefields Parkway about a kilometer (⅛ mile) north of the more popular stop for the Parker Ridge hike.
 There are significant and amazing opportunities here at this less publicized location.

 Parking at the Hilda Ridge parking area is surrounded by breathtaking natural beauty.
-The first challenging and potentially exciting objective is to cross the Icefields Parkway without being killed or causing a traffic accident.
+The first challenging and potentially exciting objective is to cross the Icefields Parkway.
 When the highway is busy, timing can be critical.
 Make a dash for the other side.
 On the far side, as a blast of wind from a passing tractor trailer pins you against the highway guard-rail, you will be staring down at a robust creek of white, frothing water resembling milk.

 This is Hilda Creek hosting the outflow from Hilda Glacier.
 The next humiliating maneuver is negotiation of the careful climb over the guard-rail without altering your gender or tumbling down the scree slope into the cold-water creek.
 Odds of success are slightly enhanced by walking around the end of the guard-rail but exposure to tumbling down the scree slope is marginally increased.
 Hike slow and steady down and across the angled slope.
 Hiking poles will help.
 Allow for the possibility the author exaggerates slightly for dramatic effect.